Esteph27/Bridal-Union/README.md

 This page is where the designer can make a booking with their designer of choice using a simple booking form.
 To make a booking a user will have to be logged in.
 The booking form will take in important information such as the users name, designer’s name, date of wedding, date and time picker as well as a message box.
 This form is kept simple so that the user can have a nice and easy experience

-Please kindly note that due to time constraints the booking form is currently not connected to the backend so the user is not currently able to make any bookings.
+Please kindly note that due to time constraints the booking form is currently not connected to the backend so the user is currently unable to make any bookings.

 ![booking form](media/booking_small.png)